Skip to contents

 # Construct a class hierarchy with that number of classes

-text <- new_class("text", parent = class_character)
+Text <- new_class("Text", parent = class_character)

-parent <- text
+parent <- Text

 classes <- gen_character(num_classes, min = class_nchar, max = class_nchar)